ErikMejiaCode/ErikMejiaCode/README.md

 - :telescope: I’m a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring ThreeJs and Ai.
+- :seedling: Exploring ThreeJs, Ai and Blender.

 - :zap: In my free time, I solve problems on CodeWars and read tech articles.